sdmp/sdmp.github.io/docs/resources/index.md

 			This is an imagined *markdown* formatted thing, like a blog post or whatnot.
 	...

-An update to the previous resource, if it had two other versions:
+An update to the previous resource, if it had two existing versions:

 	---
 	sdmp: